01 of 10

 Remove the Coin from the Inert Plastic Holder

 Now that the coin and the inert plastic insert has been removed from the slab, carefully slide the coin out of the inert plastic insert.
 It is best done with cotton or powder-free latex gloves.
-Your coin is now ready for re-submission or addition your coin collection.
+Your coin is now ready for re-submission or as a new addition your coin collection.